rmitsubayashi/swipe_kuku/README.md

 3. Go to lib/translation/generated/intl_messages.arb and find the newly generated strings
 4. Copy them into intl_ja.arb and intl_ja_Hiragana.arb with the appropriate translations
 5. Run compile_messages.sh

+### Building the app on Android

+You will need a key.properties file with the appropriate credentials (not on Github)